seajoshc/homelab/README.md

 Grafana for viz

-Next up:
+Have a WIP Loki setup, never back around to finish this.

 - Loki + Promtail for logging
 - Alert Manager

-## Postgres

-It's cheaper to host yourself and good to know how.
+Postgres: It's cheaper to host yourself and good to know how.

 Postgres + pgAdmin